 Scrum project management is one of the most popular Agile methodologies used by project managers.

 “Whereas Agile is a philosophy or orientation, Scrum is a specific methodology for how one manages a project,” Griffin says.
-“It provides a process for how to identify the work, who will do the work, how it will be done, and when it will be completed by.”
+“It provides a process for how to identify the work, who will do the work, how it will be done, and when it will be completed.”

-The Scrum methodology is characterized by short phases or “sprints” when project work occurs.
-During sprint planning, the project team identifies a small part of the scope to be completed during the upcoming sprint, which is usually a two to four week period of time.
+In scrum vs agile, the Scrum methodology is characterized by short phases or “sprints” when project work occurs.
+During sprint planning, the project team identifies a small part of the scope to be completed during the upcoming sprint, which is usually a two to four-week period of time.

 At the end of the sprint, this work should be ready to be delivered to the client.
 Finally, the sprint ends with a sprint review and retrospective—or rather, lessons learned.
 This cycle is repeated throughout the project lifecycle until the entirety of the scope has been delivered.